ydb-platform/tpcc/README.md

 Prebuilt packages:
 * [benchbase-ydb.tgz](https://storage.yandexcloud.net/ydb-benchmark-builds/benchbase-ydb.tgz)

-To build the benchmark you need Java >= 19 (we tested on Java 20).
+To build the benchmark you need Java >= 20.
 This project depends on the development version of [ydb-jdbc-driver](https://github.com/ydb-platform/ydb-jdbc-driver):
 1. Clone the ydb-jdbc-driver repository.
 2. Build and install the ydb-jdbc-driver:
 ```